KyleFerrigan/Sovita/README.md

-# Sovita
+# Sovita Android App
+"Forge your workout"
-Sovita App: Written in Kotlin
+Written in Kotlin